MaycomCosta/Apple-Interface/README.md

 > Apple Interface

-### Ajustes e melhorias

-O projeto ainda está em desenvolvimento e as próximas atualizações serão voltadas nas seguintes tarefas:
+### Adjustments and improvements

+The project is still under development and future updates will focus on the following tasks:

+- [x] HTML creation
+- [x] CSS creation
+- [ ] Responsive layout
-- [ ] Colocar ele no Ar
+- [ ] JavaScript creation
-- [ ] Adicionar JS
+- [ ] Creating more screens

 ## 🤝 Colaboradores